Severe Weather & Heat Coordination Message #3 – Thursday 8/12/21-Saturday 8/14/21 Severe Weather & Heat Wave Potential

 Follow us on Twitter – http://twitter.com/wx1box

-Severe Weather Coordination Message #1 – Wednesday 7/14/21 Severe Weather Potential
+Severe Weather Coordination Message #1 – Tuesday Afternoon and Evening 7/27/21 Severe Weather Potential

 Hello to all…

-..Isolated to scattered strong to severe thunderstorms are possible across Western, Central and interior Northeast Massachusetts and much of Connecticut Wednesday Afternoon and Evening.
-Strong to damaging winds, hail, frequent lightning and heavy rainfall with urban and poor drainage flooding are the primary threats..
+..Isolated to Scattered Strong to Severe Thunderstorms are possible across much of Southern New England Tuesday Afternoon and Evening.
+Strong to damaging winds, hail, frequent lightning and heavy downpours leading to urban and poor drainage flooding are the main threats.
+The Storm Prediction Center (SPC) has upgraded much of Southern New England to a marginal risk for severe weather for Tuesday..

-..SKYWARN Self-Activation will monitor the severe weather potential for Wednesday Afternoon and Evening..
+..SKYWARN Self-Activation will monitor the severe weather potential for Tuesday Afternoon and Evening across the region..

-SKYWARN Self-Activation will monitor the severe weather potential for Wednesday Afternoon and Evening.
-Another coordination message will be posted by 11 AM EDT Wednesday Morning.
-Below are the NWS Boston/Norton Area Forecast Discussion, Enhanced Hazardous Weather Outlook, and SPC Day-2 Convective Outlook:
+SKYWARN Self-Activation will monitor the severe weather potential for Tuesday Afternoon and Evening across the region.
+Another coordination message will be posted by 10 AM Tuesday Morning.
+Below is the NWS Boston/Norton Area Forecast Discussion, Enhanced Hazardous Weather Outlook and SPC Day-2 Convective Outlook:

 NWS Boston/Norton Area Forecast Discussion: